 Notes

-- You can use store bought or homemade pumpkin pie spice, or simply substitute 1 ½ teaspoon of cinnamon, plus ½ teaspoon of ginger, ½ teaspoon of either nutmeg, allspice, or cloves and cardamom (if available).
+- Pumpkin pie spice substitute: 1 ½ teaspoon of cinnamon, plus ½ teaspoon of ginger, ¼ teaspoon of allspice, and ¼ teaspoon of cardamom.

 Nutrition